-Problem Statement 4: Students need to pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school Root Cause: Students have had a history of lack of progress and growth in passing EOC assessments preventing them from graduating
+Problem Statement 4: Students must pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school, MBLC must increase their knowledge and their confidence to help them to pass.
+Root Cause: Many MBLC Students have long history of failed tests and lack of growth in passing EOC assessments.
+This history has lead to feelings of self doubt and a willingness to work on the tests preventing them from graduating

-Problem Statement 1: Students need to attend school at least 90% of the time in order to pass EOC assessments and complete the credits necessary to graduate Root Cause: Outside factors in the students life from Covid-19 lock downs, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in social & academics.
-These experiences have caused students to develop escape mechanism and avoidance behaviors that start with not attending school.
+Problem Statement 1: Students need to attend school at least 90% of the time: in order to pass EOC assessments and complete and earn the credits necessary to graduate, and to prepare them for future work.
+Root Cause: Outside factors in the students life, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in the areas of social & academics.
+These experiences have caused students to develop escape mechanism and avoidance behaviors that lead to not attending school.

-Problem Statement 2: Students need to pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school Root Cause: Students have had a history of lack of progress and growth in passing EOC assessments preventing them from graduating
+Problem Statement 2: Students must pass and achieve growth on English 1, English 2, Algebra 1, Biology, & US History End of Course tests in order to graduate high school, MBLC must increase their knowledge and their confidence to help them to pass.
+Root Cause: Many MBLC Students have long history of failed tests and lack of growth in passing EOC assessments.
+This history has lead to feelings of self doubt and a willingness to work on the tests preventing them from graduating

-Problem Statement 3: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 3: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students